How to tie dye a shirt – step by step guide for beginners

 Tie dye has seen a huge surge in popularity in recent months, and it’s easy to see why it’s the trend that always comes back for more.
 Any of us who lived through the 1990s, 1960s – or both! – will remember the allure of a tie-dye t-shirt.
 Those rainbow colours, those psychedelic patterns… not to mention the amazing uniqueness of any tie-dye creation.
 Fast-forward another 30 years and tie-dye is back with a bang!

-Our step-by-step tutorial will explain what is tie dye and show you how to tie dye t-shirts (or other fabric items) using a classic swirl pattern – taking them from boring to beautiful using Dylon fabric dyes.
+We’re going to show you how to tie dye t-shirts (or other fabric items) using a classic swirl pattern – taking them from boring to beautiful using Dylon fabric dyes.
 These are readily available and come in a fantastic range of vibrant colours, giving you the chance to really experiment with this cool process and create something original.
-There are loads of different patterns to try too, from bullseyes to spots and stripes.

 We’ve got a couple of words of warning before you crack on with tie-dying.
 Firstly, protect your surfaces and yourself.
 The dyes are can permanently stain, so make sure you’re well prepped for accidental spills and splatters.
 And secondly, be aware that you need the patience of a saint while waiting for the dyes to process, but the results will be totally worth it!